leolyj/DsCML/README.md

 ### 2.1 Setup a Conda environment:

-We create a new Conda environment named `nuscenes`.
-We will use this environment for both nuScenes and nuImages.
+First, you are recommended to create a new Conda environment named `nuscenes`.
 ```
 conda create --name nuscenes python=3.7
 ```